jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-viz.md

 The aim of this project is to develop a collection of applications which can render custom graphics.
 Inspiration is taken from the VizRT suite of applications.
-Currently this collections consists of Chroma Viz, Hub, Engine and Artist.
+Currently this collection consists of Chroma Viz, Hub, Engine and Artist.
-Chroma Viz, Hub and Artist are built in Golang and are contained in the [Chroma Viz](https://github.com/jchilds0/chroma-viz) repo on github.
+Chroma Viz, Hub and Artist are built in Golang and are contained in the [Chroma Viz](https://github.com/jchilds0/chroma-viz) repository on Github.
-They share a common base library with a separate package for each application and a single main file to launch any of the applications.
+They share a common base library with a separate package for each application.
-Chroma Engine is built in C and is contained in the [Chroma Engine](https://github.com/jchilds0/chroma-engine) repo.
+Chroma Engine is built in C and is contained in the [Chroma Engine](https://github.com/jchilds0/chroma-engine) repository.

 <video width="720" controls>
     <source src="https://github.com/jchilds0/chroma-viz/raw/main/data/demo.mp4">